Lab 99 Web Design

 Categories and Landing Pages

-We have seen how you can change the default settings so that the landing page displays a limited number of articles from that section, or displays articles from another section.
+We have seen in the Articles and Sections tutorial how to change the default settings so that the landing page displays a limited number of articles from its own section, or displays articles from another section.

 <txp:if_category>